Harryyadav/slate/source/includes/project_settings.md

 ```

 Modifies the specified answer in the draft and returns the full draft state.
-Other answers may be affected because of the change due to answer implications
-changing the selected state and match conditions affecting answer validity.
+This may affect other answer's selected and valid values.

 **`PUT /api/v2/projects/{project_id}/project-settings/draft/{answer_id}/`**